Trend Forecasting: What we’ll be seeing in 2020 and beyond

 Collaboration

 Working across disciplines, or multi-disciplinary design has been happening for some time, but here we start to see, in particular, a reinterpretation of traditional crafts in contemporary settings.
 Consider this: traditional weaving/ sculpting or carving reimagined in new modern ways, collaborations between artist and maker or crafts-person and producer.
 This is a very grass-roots style trend emerging and tends to be colourful, modern and highly-patterned.
-One of our Mirage rugs comes to mind.
+You might see examples of this across homewares, paint colour collaborations or textile design, for example.

 Mirage navy round rug Mirage "Navy Moroccan 358"